 I hope you enjoyed this tutorial!
 We had a lot of fun designing and making this.
 All of the credit for constructing the wallflower goes to my partner, Greg!

 I’d love to see your project!
-If you make a craft paint storage wallflower, please share a photo in our Facebook group, email it to me at [email protected], or tag me on social media with #jennifermaker.
+If you make a craft paint storage wallflower, please share a photo in our Facebook group or tag me on social media with #jennifermaker.